debops/debops/docs/ansible/roles/minio/defaults-detailed.rst

   a given MinIO instance.
 The ``--address`` option is generated automatically by the role and should not be specified here.

-``access_key``
+``root_user``
   Optional.
-A string which defines the MinIO instance access key, should be an alphanumeric string.
-If not specified, the role will generate a randomized access key and store it in the :file:`secret/minio/` directory on the Ansible Controller, exact location depending on the instance deployment type (distributed or standalone).
+A string which defines the MinIO instance "root" account, should be an alphanumeric string.
+If not specified, the role will generate a randomized account name and store it in the :file:`secret/minio/` directory on the Ansible Controller, exact location depending on the instance deployment type (distributed or standalone).
 See :ref:`debops.secret` for more details about the :file:`secret/` directory.

-``secret_key``
+``root_password``
   Optional.
-A string which defines the MinIO instance secret key, should be an randomized string.
-If not specified, the role will generate a randomized secret key and store it in the :file:`secret/minio/` directory on the Ansible Controller, exact location depending on the instance deployment type (distributed or standalone).
+A string which defines the MinIO instance "root" account password, should be an randomized string.
+If not specified, the role will generate a randomized password and store it in the :file:`secret/minio/` directory on the Ansible Controller, exact location depending on the instance deployment type (distributed or standalone).
 See :ref:`debops.secret` for more details about the :file:`secret/` directory.

 ``browser``
   Optional, boolean.
 If not specified or ``True``, the MinIO web interface is